By Lori Braden, PICPA Vice President, Marketing and Communications

 Once you have completed and submitted your renewal application, please note that the renewal is not automatic.
 Processing time is needed, and if the State Board has questions about your responses it may need additional information before renewing your license.

 If there are questions, you should receive follow-up communication from the state.
-But regardless of whether or not you receive any follow-up, it remains your responsibility to make sure your license is renewed.
+Regardless of whether or not you receive any follow-up, it remains your responsibility to make sure your license has been renewed.

 Visit PICPA’s license renewal page for more details and some FAQs about license renewal, or contact our team at (215) 496-9272, via email, or @PaCPAs.
 If you are having technical issues with the PALS website, submit a technical support request.
-For specific questions about your license, contact the Pennsylvania State Board of Accountancy at email@example.com or (717) 783-1404.
+For specific questions about your license, contact the Pennsylvania State Board of Accountancy at (833) 367-2762.

 Sign up for weekly professional and technical updates in PICPA's blogs, podcasts, and discussion board topics by completing the form here.